mrjex/Global-City-Streaming/README.md

 ##### Geolocation API

 **Development Process Background:** As new ideas sparked during the development process and I started working on the [EquatorChart](#equator-chart).
 This feature ended up being a pivotal change because the architectural changes were more significant that I could initially anticipate for.
 For instance, as I worked on the equator features, I realized that the data will be misleading unless the cities are queried by timezones.
 Unfortunately [Weather API](#weather-api) didn't include this in its response body.
 I also thought the idea of querying by continents was a cool feature, so at this point I wanted two more attributes that my initial API wouldn't return.
 Thus, I figured I integrate a new specialized API for this single responsibility to maintain the modularity.
 I researched heavily but couldn't find a free public API providing both a continent and a timezone, making me implementing two distinct ones under the common denotation `Geolocation API`.
-This design pattern that involves two sub-components as a general composition to enhance modularity, encapsulation and readability is something I learned in a [Software Analysis Construction](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/8.%20Software%20Analysis%20Construction?ref_type=heads) course, which I then applied in my [Burndown Chart Feature](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/7.%20Systems%20Development/WioPlay/seeed-wio-terminal/WioPlay?ref_type=heads) in the [Systems Development](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/7.%20Systems%20Development/WioPlay?ref_type=heads) course.
+This design pattern that involves two sub-components as a general composition to enhance modularity, encapsulation and readability is something I learned in a [Software Design Patterns](https://github.com/mrjex/Software-Design-Patterns) course, which I then applied in my [Burndown Chart Feature](https://github.com/Indomet/WioPlay/tree/main/seeed-wio-terminal/WioPlay) in the [WioPlay](https://github.com/Indomet/WioPlay/tree/main) project.

 **Structure:** This API is a composition of two public APIs ([Continent API](https://timeapi.io/swagger/index.html) and [TimeZone API](https://www.geotimezone.com/)) and returns a merged JSON body